toonsend/midway/README.md

 ###Request Parameters

 * **grid** map in a five element array of ships.
-A ship is of the form x pos, y pos, direction of ship.
+A ship is of the form x pos, y pos, ship size, direction of ship.
 The grid must contain

 | Type of ships    | Size |
 |------------------|------|